bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

     \tag{A.1}

 where :math:`\alpha_p, \alpha_q` are scalar constants, and :math:`{\bf c}_y` is
-a vector with 0's and a single 1 representing the categorical observation.
+a vector with 0's and a single 1 representing the categorical observation of :math:`y`.
 The latter distribution is just the conjugate prior of a single observation of a categorical variable :math:`y`, whereas the former is basically just something we picked out of convenience (remember it's the